Carolina Hurricanes: Stanley Cup Final and slow starts (2001–2006)

-Stanley Cup champions
+First Stanley Cup championship (2005–06)

 The outcome of the 2004–05 NHL lockout led to the shrinking of the payroll to $26 million.
 The Hurricanes turned out to be one of the NHL's biggest surprises, turning in the best season in the franchise's 34-year history (including the years as the Whalers).
 They finished the regular season with a 52–22–8 record and 112 points, shattering the previous franchise records of 94 points (in the WHA) set by the 1972–73 Whalers and 93 points (in the NHL) set in 1986–87.
 It was the first time ever that the franchise had passed the 50-win and 100-point plateaus.
 The 112-point figure was good for fourth overall in the league, easily their highest overall finish as an NHL team (tied with the third-overall Dallas Stars in points, but with one fewer win than the Stars) and second in the East (one point behind the Ottawa Senators).
 The Hurricanes also ran away with their third Southeast Division title, finishing 20 points ahead of the Tampa Bay Lightning.
 Attendance increased from the 2003–04 season, averaging just under 15,600 per game, and the team made a profit for the first time since the move from Hartford.

 In the playoffs, after losing the first two games of the conference quarterfinals series against the Montreal Canadiens, Laviolette lifted goalkeeper Martin Gerber, who had been struggling to regain his form after playing through a bout of intestinal flu, in favor of rookie Cam Ward.
 This proved to be a consequential decision, as the Hurricanes went on to win both games in Montreal, tying up the playoff series and turning the momentum around, winning the series on a game six overtime goal by Cory Stillman.
 Carolina then faced the New Jersey Devils in the conference semifinals, which proved surprisingly one-sided, as the Hurricanes beat the Devils in five games.
 Stillman struck again, once again scoring the series-winning goal.

 In the conference finals, the Hurricanes faced the Buffalo Sabres, who had finished just one spot behind the Hurricanes in the overall standings.
 The contentious series saw both coaches – Lindy Ruff and Laviolette – taking public verbal shots at each other's team.
 In the deciding game seven, the Hurricanes rallied with three goals in the third to win by a score of 4–2.
 Rod Brind'Amour scored the game-winner as the Hurricanes reached the Stanley Cup Final for the second time in team history.